Applying for a Property

 The first instalment of rent must be paid in cleared funds when you sign the tenancy agreement.
 Thereafter, rent is payable by standing order (unless agreed otherwise) to arrive on the due date as stated in the tenancy agreement.
 The full rent must be paid by a single standing order, we are unable to accept multiple standing orders.

-A deposit equivalent to one month's rent (unless a Landlord has requested differently) must be paid in cleared funds when you sign the tenancy agreement and is held by Deposit Protection (for managed properties) for the duration of the tenancy in accordance with the terms of the tenancy agreement.
+A deposit equivalent to one month's rent must be paid in cleared funds when you sign the tenancy agreement and is held by Deposit Protection (for managed properties) for the duration of the tenancy in accordance with the terms of the tenancy agreement.

 Any deposit deductions at the end of a tenancy must be agreed in writing by both landlord and tenant upon the termination of the tenancy.
 The tenancy agreement entered into is between the landlord and the tenant and, therefore, the tenant cannot hold Payton Jewell Caines liable for any deductions made from the deposit which may fall into dispute.